WayneXuCN/BlogPage/src/content/blog/en/building-blog-with-astro.md

 ---
 title: 'Building a Personal Blog with Astro: A Complete Guide'
-description: 'Learn how to create a modern, fast, and SEO-friendly personal blog using Astro, featuring MDX support, dark mode, and internationalization.'
+description: 'Learn how to create a modern, fast, and SEO-friendly personal blog using Astro, featuring Markdown support, dark mode, and internationalization.'
 pubDate: 2024-03-15T10:00:00
 updatedDate: 2024-11-18T14:30:00
 image: 'https://images.unsplash.com/photo-1461749280684-dccba630e2f6'